Single-Use Plastics

 How will this affect the quality of drinks for boba shops?
 What happens when customers decide to shop at neighbouring cities because of this?
 A lot of businesses are struggling as is, how will this benefit small business owners by possibly making it more difficult for them to maintain the quality of their product ?

-Tho510 asked about 2 years ago
+Tho510 asked over 2 years ago

 Thank you for your question!
 We are aware of the unique packaging of boba drinks at many tea businesses and intend to raise this question at the Council Study Session on March 1st at 5:30, which the public is welcome to attend and speak during public comment times.
 Boba tea businesses in Mountain View, Alameda, and certain cities in San Mateo County are facing similar challenges with local ordinances.